petalledflowerfield/chat-cbl/technical_reflection.md

 ### What we could improve or expand

 Improve time-stamping and synchronization mechanisms to reduce drift between environments.
 This would help us greatly in making sure the states stay synchronised.
 In the future we could also implement proper physics into the virtual world, so the friction and other external factors have the same effect on the virtual as the physical.
 This would also greatly help making sure the robots stay in sync.

 ## Object Interaction

 ### What we achieved

 There are 2 main ways our system implements environmental and object interaction.

-Firstly, we implemented a filter ROS2 node to detect discrepancies between the virtual worlds LIDAR data and physical LIDAR data, and calculate this discrepancies location.
+Firstly, we implemented a filter ROS2 node to detect discrepancies between the virtual worlds LiDAR data and physical LiDAR data, and calculate this discrepancies location.
 This is useful because any discrepancy between the virtual world and the physical is potential trash for the robot to pickup.
 We then publish this information to a ROS2 topic called “discrepancy”.
 When this is published, another ROS2 node we developed responsible for navigation, switches from wandering mode to object mode, and the robot approaches the objects location and parks in front of it.

 Secondly, utilizing this object detection feature,  we connected a camera to the robot and developed an ROS2 node which publishes the image from the camera to an ROS2 topic called “image_raw”.
 Based off this, we created the ROS2 package “yolo_detector”, that uses a YOLOv8 machine learning model to process the images, and publish information about them into two topics such as “trash_num” and “trash_type”.

 So in summary we use the navigation feature to find and approach object, and use the camera and machine learning to classify these objects.

 ### What we did not achieve